JasonBro/Xam.Plugin.Validators/README.md

 	[assembly: XamlCompilation(XamlCompilationOptions.Compile)]

-to your AssemblyInfo.cs file to make Xamarin compile the xaml at build time (which in my opinion is by far the best appeoach), or add:-
+to your AssemblyInfo.cs file to make Xamarin compile the xaml at build time (which in my opinion is by far the best approach), or add:-

 	Validation.Init();